applemcg/sfl/101/index.md

 for follow-up lessons.

-# Get Acquainted
+# Work Exercises to Get Acquainted

+The command-line examples assume the user is in the 101 directory; the accompanying links take advantage of this document.

 Before sourcing the shell library, inspect the abstracts.txt file.

+        $ cat abstracts.txt  # or

+   <a href="./abstracts.txt" download="abstracts.txt">Download abstracts.txt</a>

 It's possible to view function two ways:

-1. view the library in a view-only editor #  $ view $(which sfl101.lib)
+1. view the library in a view-only editor

+        $ view $(which sfl101.lib)

+   <a href="./sfl101.lib" download="sfl101.lib">Download sfl101.lib</a>

-1. source the library in a sub-shell and display the function body
+1. source the library in a sub-shell and display a function body

 Since the latter means may be new to you, here's how:

         $ ( source $(which sfl101.lib);
             declare -f sfl_help )    # the parens define the sub-shell

-Now, do this one:
+Alternatively,

         $ ( source $(which sfl101.lib);
-		    declare -f fbdy )  ;     # you see the function,
+		    declare -f fbdy )  ;     # you see the function

-        $ declare -f fbdy            # but not here.

 By inspecting the library completely, satisfy yourself you are comfortable in allowing it's contents into your shell environment.